-Supervisor who ordered fitness for duty examination did not have reasonable basis for concluding that employee had a breakdown when she did not witnessed the incident, and the direct supervisors who witnessed it believed it was not a breakdown and would have sent the employee back to work.
-In re Martinez, CSB 09-12, 4 (8/15/13).
+Supervisor who ordered deputy to undergo fitness for duty examination did not have reasonable basis for concluding that deputy had a breakdown, where she did not witness the incident, and two other supervisors who witnessed it did not conclude deputy was having a breakdown.
+In re Martinez, CSB 09-12, 3-4 (8/15/13).

 Lacking sufficient information to reasonably conclude that appellant's inappropriate behavior prevented her from performing her job acceptably due to medical problems or disabilities, management faced a disciplinary issue, not a medical one.
 In re Martinez, CSB 09-12, 4 (8/15/13).

-Every act of inappropriate behavior does not justify an order for a fitness for duty examination.
+Inappropriate behavior does not automatically justify an order for a fitness for duty examination.
 In re Martinez, CSB 09-12, 4 (8/15/13).

 Deference to management decision-making cannot replace evidence or the requirement that management have sufficient information to form a reasonable belief that a fitness for duty examination is justified.
 In re Martinez, CSB 09-12, 4 (8/15/13).